ankit8453/todoApp/README.md

 or Directlity Download Zip..

-2. Navigate to project Directory in your system.
+2. Navigate to project Directory in your system:

 3.Install dependencies: